Overview of Clearing Your Record

 When can a conviction be expunged?

 If a defendant has not been sent to state prison, then his conviction can be expunged after he successfully completes probation, or after he completes his county prison sentence.
-If a defendant was not granted probation or sent to county prison, then his conviction can be expunged one year after his sentence, as long as he completed the terms of his sentence.
+If a defendant was not granted probation or sent to county prison, then his conviction can be expunged one year after the date of sentencing, as long as he completed the terms of his sentence.
 However, a defendant cannot apply for an expungement if he is currently charged with the commission of another offense, is on probation for another offense or is serving the sentence for another offense.

 What relief does an expungement provide?